 However not all applicants, motivated as they may be, will make effective crisis counselors.
 Applicants are carefully screened before and during training.

 The Crisis Center is founded on the premise, demonstrated through research, that well trained volunteers are as effective as professionals.

 Candidates are required to attend and graduate from our Training Program.
-The Training Program runs three times a year (typically beginning in May, September, and January) for six weeks.
-Training usually consists of one full Saturday (8:30 a.m. to 4:00 p.m.) followed by six weeks of Tuesday and Thursday nights from 6:30 to 9:30 p.m.
-Please view our Summer 2017 Schedule.pdf for more information.
+The online Training Program runs three times a year (typically beginning in May, September, and January) for eight weeks.
+Online training usually consists of one half-day Saturday (12 noon - 4p.m.) followed by seven weeks of live, online training on Tuesday and Thursday evenings from 6:30 to 9:30 P.M.
+(Along with required asynchronous/recorded lectures to be viewed individually).

 Purpose: The training program is designed to provide each person with adequate skills to perform effectively on the phone.
 Sessions are arranged in logical progression, in a manner consistent with the goals of the course.
 Two four-hour observation shifts are also required.
 Here, trainees have the opportunity to experience the realities of telephone counseling.
 It is a time for learning about community resources, of actual phone-room activities, and for observation and listening.
 Additionally, three supervised shifts follow graduation, which allow trainees to perform the duties of the Phone Counselor with the support and coaching of experienced Volunteers.

 Participation: This training is not academic.
 It is an experience based environment where the trainees practice and refine new skills.
 Role plays are used extensively to present crisis scenarios for trainees to develop their skills.
 It demands investment, risk taking, and openness to feedback.
 It is very rigorous.
 It is very rewarding.